 The charms of Bogatynia

-Open Days in Half-timbered Houses
+Open Days of Half-timbered Houses

 Bogatynia is located on the land that is part of the historical Upper Lusatia.
 It belongs to the richest regions of Poland, thanks to the natural resources that have been exploited for years.
 Everyone who comes here will notice the original architecture of the buildings in the first place.
 The city boasts the largest number of half-timbered wooden houses in the country, built in the Alsatian and Lusatian styles - there are about 200 of them, 85 of which are listed as historical monuments.

 Every year, Bogatynia hosts Open Days of Half-timbered Houses .
 During them, you can look inside the houses made available by the owners for visiting and see all the nooks and crannies.

 Apart from the wooden houses that make an impression with the richness of ornaments and woodcarving and carpentry decorations, Bogatynia attracts tourists with an unusual competition.
 Nationwide Tournament of Liars Koziołek Matołek , because we are talking about it, has been taking place for several dozen years, and the players taking part in it are tasked with presenting the most credible or absurd lie.
 The winners will receive the title of the King of the Liars, the Golden Scythe statuette and fanfare in the rhythm of a bearded traveler who traveled to Pacanów.
 In 2014, the pool of financial awards amounted to PLN 10,000.